-A financial adviser should ask you a series of initial questions to help them understand your circumstances.
-Plan ahead by seeing what an adviser might ask you.
+A financial adviser should ask you a series of questions to help them understand your circumstances.
+Find out what these questions might be.

 Before recommending a financial plan and products that are right for you, an adviser needs to understand your current financial position, your goals and how you feel about taking risks with your money.

-Even if you only want basic financial advice, you will have to answer some general questions so an adviser can understand your needs, your attitude to risk and what you want to do with your money.
+Even if you only want basic financial advice, you will have to answer some general questions so an adviser can understand your needs.

 The adviser will need to know about anyone you want to include in your financial plans.

-It might be worth asking for any forms that will cover this sort of basic information so you can complete them before you meet the adviser, rather than going over them when you meet.
+It might be worth asking for any forms that cover this sort of basic information, so you can complete them before you meet the adviser.

 Your adviser will need to know how much money you have to invest, either as a lump sum or as a regular payment.
 This might be a set amount each month.